Skip to main content

 • Chest pain

-• Vital signs irregularity, either increased or decreased pulse rate, temperature, blood pressure, or respiratory rate
+• Irregular vital signs, either increased or decreased pulse rate, temperature, blood pressure, or heart rate

 • Coma